BIENNIAL FOR LIGHT ART

 AND URBAN DESIGN

-This light art to share online, is an invitation to the game of getting the right selfie poses on the wall of the existing sculpture gallery in the entrance area on the new place at the new building of the Museum of History in Frankfurt.
-An ideal setting for an identity art that associate yourself with something that is bigger than yourself, confirming existing identities or exploring alternative selves while interlacing the historical sculptures into your own identity.
+This light art to share online, is an invitation to the game of getting the right selfie poses on the wall of the existing sculpture gallery in the entrance of the Museum of History in Frankfurt.
+An ideal setting for an identity art to associate yourself with something bigger than yourself, confirming existing identities or exploring alternative selves while interlacing the historical sculptures into your own identity.
 Spotlights are installed opposite the sculpture gallery.
 As soon as you step into the cone of light, you will cast an oversized shadow.

-Online selves influence one another, selfies are public reflections of the way we see and present ourselves and persuade other people to believe in our desired identity.
-Between the one who chooses to act and the structure that provides the opportunities for acting, there are alternatives among which actions may be chosen, and the consequences of acting.
+Online selves influence one another.
+Selfies are public reflections of the way we see, present ourselves and persuade others to believe in our desired identity.
+Between the one who chooses to act and the structure that provides the opportunities for acting, there are alternatives among which actions, and the consequences of acting may be chosen.

 Hence it is about humans in general in an intriguing combination of inward and outward looking that have a long history, projecting the constructed past into the imagined future.

 60311 Frankfurt am Main